VADITIM/VADITIM/README.md

-# Vadim Niedental — Emotive Systems Designer
+# Vadim Niedental - Emotive Systems Designer

 Most developers ship code that works.
 I ship experiences that *feel right*.

 In an age where AI scaffolds entire systems in seconds, the only thing left that truly matters is **how it feels to use**.
-That’s where I operate — at the intersection of interaction, perception, and design.
+That’s where I operate, at the intersection of interaction, perception, and design.

 ---

 ## 👁️ Philosophy

-> “People don’t remember code.
+> *“People don’t remember code.
-> They remember how your interface made them feel.”
+> They remember how your interface made them feel.”*

 The software world is filled with lifeless buttons, awkward transitions, and UI that exists just to check a box.
 But real design?
 It’s intentional.
 It listens.
 It moves *with* the user.

-I design emotional trust into digital systems — with motion, rhythm, and feedback that speaks.
+I design emotional trust into digital systems with motion, rhythm, and feedback that speaks.

 ---